voschezang/coding-handbook/behaviour.md

 **Statistics**

+There are two main distributions:
+1. A bell curve.
+The average of averages [follows](https://en.wikipedia.org/wiki/Central_limit_theorem) a normal distribution.
-* Many results are distributed as a [power law](https://en.wikipedia.org/wiki/Pareto_distribution), where 80% of the results are caused by 20% of the participants.
+2. A [power law](https://en.wikipedia.org/wiki/Pareto_distribution), where 80% of the results are caused by 20% of the participants.
-* The average of averages [follows](https://en.wikipedia.org/wiki/Central_limit_theorem) a normal distribution (bell curve).
+    * Or, 10% of the results [outweigh](https://en.wikipedia.org/wiki/Sturgeon%27s_law) the other 90%.

+Many probabilistic processes are [ergodic](https://en.wikipedia.org/wiki/Ergodicity); i.e. *time* average = *ensemble* average.
+Equality may not hold for higher-order moments.

-* Anything that can go wrong [will go wrong](https://en.wikipedia.org/wiki/Murphy%27s_law) (eventually).
+* In such processes, anything that can happen [will happen](https://en.wikipedia.org/wiki/Murphy%27s_law) (eventually).